-If you won between $600 and $50,000, you can visit a Michigan Lottery regional office, bank claim center, or participating secretary of state branch.
+If you won between $600 and $50,000, you could visit a lottery regional office, bank claim center, or participating secretary of state branch.
 At the branch, you must provide a valid photo ID and Social Security card so the payment can go directly to a valid bank account.
 You can also mail your payment to the Claim Center.

-For prizes between $50,000 to $99,999.99, claim your ticket at the Michigan Lottery headquarters in Lansing or a participating secretary of state branch.
-If you've won $100,000 or more, submit an online claim and visit the Michigan Lottery headquarters.
+For prizes between $50,000 to $99,999.99, claim your ticket at the lottery headquarters in Lansing or a participating secretary of state branch.
+If you have won $100,000 or more, submit an online claim and visit the headquarters.

 Yes, prize money is considered taxable income.
 If you win more than $600, you will receive a W-2G form to complete with your yearly tax return.
 The Michigan Lottery also reports all lottery winnings of greater than $600 and up to and including $5,000 to the Michigan Department of Treasury and the Internal Revenue Service.

 For prizes greater than $5,000, the Michigan Lottery withholds an estimated 24% in federal taxes and 4.25% in state taxes.
 These tax amounts apply to Michigan and non-Michigan U.S. residents.
 If you are a non-U.S. citizen and win between $600 and $5,000, you are subject to 30% in federal taxes and 4.25% in state taxes.

 Yes, you can remain anonymous.
 Michigan is one of the few states that allow winners to claim their winnings anonymously.